sjnam/dlx/README.md

 # go-dlx
-Go implementation of Donald Knuth's Algorithm 7.2.2.1C for exact cover with colors.
+Golang implementation of Donald Knuth's Algorithm 7.2.2.1C for Exact covering with colors.

 This code is based on the Algorithm C described in https://www-cs-faculty.stanford.edu/~knuth/fasc5c.ps.gz